 I pour the batter into the greased cake pans and smooth out the tops with a rubber spatula.
 My son, who is eagerly assisting now, has asked to lick the beaters.
 I put the cakes in the oven and set the timer.
 Now we wait.
 We wait for the cake to rise and solidify just as we wait for the dawn of the next day.
 We know it is coming.
 We will all be a day older.
 We will all be a little different.
 There will be a part of us that will fall away each night when we close our eyes.
 It’s a little harder to detect in adults, but we see it in our children.

-My youngest and is growing up, faster than my first it seems.
+My youngest and is growing up, faster than my first, it seems.
 For a moment, I feel homesick for that newborn baby breath and the sound of the milk drunk coos in my ear.
-I will miss the feeling of those tiny legs tucked up under their bellies as they curl up under my chin.
+I will miss the feeling of those tiny legs tucked up under their bellies as I held them over my heart.
 But at the same time, I have so much anticipation of each day because I will be learning something new.
 Just as my daughter changes every day, so do I. My eyes are on the horizon looking for what’s next.
 What will help me be a better mom, a better Me?
 My kids do that for me.

 The cake is done and I pull it out to cool on a rack on the counter.
 I now have two little people on either side of me anxious to see it and anticipating when it will be iced and ready to serve.